Growing Trees Network Foundation on Food Forests in Ghana 2019 - 2021

-Donating for community food forests you can help provide food for the community and commodities they can trade for other necessities like water, meat and vegetables.
+The community food forests help provide food for the community and commodities they can trade for other necessities like water, meat and vegetables.

 By establishing new community food forest in Ghana, we target several of the 17 World Goals as well.

-Using the donations collected by us, Christopher and his crew manages the planting of the community food forests, securing that each tree is planted with the best possible chance of survival protected from wildlife by fences.
-They teach the locals how to nurse and water the trees followed up by ongoing supervision.
+Using the donations collected by us, Christopher and his crew managed the planting of the community food forests, securing that each tree was planted with the best possible chance of survival protected from wildlife by fences.
+They taught the locals how to nurse and water the trees followed up by ongoing supervision.

 - They provide the help needed to prepare the land and plant the trees